-With its unrivaled beachfront location that looks out onto Davis Bay and the Caribbean Sea, Sandpiper is a luxury beach house designed for relaxed, effortless living.
+With its unrivaled beachfront location that looks out onto Davis Bay and the Caribbean Sea, Sandpiper is a luxury beach house apart of Jumby Bay Resort that is designed for relaxed, effortless living.
 With 5 ocean view en-suite bedrooms spread out over 9,700 sq. ft., the interior is light and airy, with an island-inspired elegance.
 Enjoy the stunning beachfront infinity pool, the informal poolside dining and lounge areas, and a formal dining option situated within an elegant outdoor gazebo.
 Spend days relaxing in the hammocks, lounging under the palms, floating in the sea, and taking full advantage of this barefoot chic retreat.

 One of Antigua’s most attractive beaches, it is also one of the most remote.
 Go by boat and take a 90-minute walk through the rainforest and be rewarded with dreamy golden sand and footprint-free solitude.